collab-uniba/speech-translation-tools/README.md

 ---------------------------
 For the speech to text to work properly in your language of choice, make sure that you have installed
 * Java 7+
 * The Microsoft Speech API package for your language.
 In Windows 8.1 the package for your current language is typically installed already.
-To add more or to configure earlier Windows version (< 8.1), go to _Control Panel > Language_ and pick yours to download it.
+To add more or to configure earlier Windows version (< 8.1), go to _Control Panel > Language_ and pick yours to download.